 Low-end windows have MECHANICAL Frame + Sashes.

 Mid Range windows have Welded Frame + Mechanical Sashes.

 High End windows have Fully Welded Frame + Sashes.

-These prices do not include exterior frame copping (metal wrap) which costs $50-90 depending on contractor, window size and how high off the ground window is.
-Also not included in these prices: Grids or Triple Pane glass.
+These prices do not include exterior frame copping (metal wrap) which costs $50-90 depending on the contractor, window size and how high off the ground window is.
+Also not included: Grids or Triple Pane glass.
 Triple pane is optional only in High End windows and costs $30-40 per window.

 See costs in your areaStart Here - Enter Your Zip Code